Toenail Fungus Treatments: When to See The Doctor

 When to See a Doctor About Toenail Fungus

-The doctor should be contacted if there is no abatement in symptoms after applying over-the-counter medications and preventative care measures.
+The patient should contact the doctor if there is no abatement in symptoms after applying over-the-counter medications and preventative care measures.

-● The infected toe and the surrounding area begins to leak pus.
+- The infected toe and the surrounding area begin to leak pus.

 Treatments and Cures

-A doctor can provide several available options for treating a fungal toenail infection.
-He or she can prescribe antifungal drugs that are taken orally, prescribe antifungal nail polish, or prescription strength nail cream.
-In extreme cases, a doctor may elect to surgically remove the nail to apply medications directly to the nail bed.
+Finally, a doctor can provide several available options for treating a fungal toenail infection.
+He or she can prescribe antifungal drugs that the patient takes orally, prescribe antifungal nail polish, or prescription strength nail cream.
+And, in extreme cases, a doctor may elect to surgically remove the nail to apply medications directly to the nail bed.

 Michigan Podiatry is an experienced family podiatry practice with offices in three locations and emergency care capabilities.
-Contact the caring staff today to set the appointment for a consultation and treatment if you are suffering from a fungal infection.
+So, contact the caring staff today at the office in Southfield/ Bingham Farms, Livonia, Novi, or Howell to set an appointment for a consultation and treatment if you are suffering from a fungal infection.